lmc2179/lmc2179.github.io/drafts/multiplicative.md

 ---
 layout: post
 title: "When do we log transform the response variable?
-Model assumptions, multiplicative models and time series decompositions"
+Model assumptions, multiplicative combinations and log-linear models"
 author: "Louis Cialdella"
 categories: posts
 tags: [datascience]